livelovegeek/livelovegeek/README.md

 ### Hello, fellow geeks 🖖🏼

-My name is Morgan Bell and I'm focused on improving developer's experiences building Twitter's core platform.
+My name is Morgan Mitchell and I'm focused on improving developer's experiences at Google.

 My preferred title is *Professional Geek*, but just saying I'm a product manager will suffice as well.